david-wei-01001/david-wei-01001.github.io/_posts/2024-02-01-CNExcerpt.md

 - It is the great multiplication of the productions of all the different arts, in consequence of the division of labour, which occasions, in a well-governed society, that universal opulence which extends itself to the lowest ranks of the people.

-- It is the great multiplication of the productions of all the different arts, in consequence of the division of labour, which occasions, in a well-governed society, that universal opulence which extends itself to the lowest ranks of the people.

 - He will be more likely to prevail if he can interest their self-love in his favour, and shrew them that it is for their own advantage to do for him what he requires of them

 - It is not from the benevolence of the butcher, the brewer, or the baker, that we expect our dinner, but from their regard to their own interest